eXascaleInfolab/LFR-Benchmark_UndirWeightOvp/README.md

 (instead of the generation process termination)

 ## Related Projects
-- [PyCABeM](https://github.com/eXascaleInfolab/PyCABeM) - Python Benchmarking Framework for the Clustering Algorithms Evaluation.
-Uses extrinsic (NMIs) and intrinsic (Q) measures for the clusters quality evaluation considering overlaps (nodes membership by multiple clusters).
+- [Clubmark](https://github.com/eXascaleInfolab/clubmark) - A parallel isolation framework for benchmarking and profiling clustering (community detection) algorithms considering overlaps (covers).
 - [PyNetConvert](https://github.com/eXascaleInfolab/PyNetConvert) - Network (graph, dataset) converter from Pajek, Metis and .nsl formats (including *.ncol*, Stanford SNAP and Edge/Arcs Graph) to *.nsl* (*.nse/a* that are more common than *.snap* and *.ncol*) and *.rcg* (Readable Compact Graph, former *.hig*; used by DAOC / HiReCS libs) formats.

 **Note:** Please, [star this project](https://github.com/eXascaleInfolab/LFR-Benchmark_UndirWeightOvp) if you use it.